chetandalal1993/project-2/README.md

           <button className="seeresult">See the Result</button> <img className="demiguise" src={demiguise} width="200" alt='result pixie'/>
             </Link> }
 ```
 ![get result screenshot](getresult.png)

 ### Result Page
 The result of the quiz is dependent on the choices made by the user.
 This result will be one of the 4 Hogwarts houses, (Gryffindor, Ravenclaw, Hufflepuff, Slytherin).
-The result is calculated by pushing the even.target.value in each question into the results array that was set in state on the Quiz page.
+The result is calculated by pushing the even.target.value(house name), in each question into the results array that was set in state on the Quiz page.

 ```javascript
 ...